nicky-nym/nicky-nym.github.io/index.md

 ## Glossary

 Induced demand
-: if you add lanes to a freeway, it leads to more trips, not faster trips
+: if you add lanes to a freeway, it leads to more trips, not faster trips[^induced_demand]

 Jevons paradox
 : as **X** gets faster (and cheaper), people use more **X**[^jevons]

 Marchetti constant
 : people will commute about 30 minutes each way per day [Marchetti constant](marchetti)

 pinq
 : propinquitous

 <a name="propinquity"></a>propinquity
 : nearness in place or time